Vietnam Has Rice: 10 of Its Finest Varieties

 Chicken Rice in Hội An

-Before being served to customers, the springy chicken pieces and fragrant rice are decorated with peppermint, shredded green papaya, and pickled vegetable.
+Before being served, the tender chicken pieces and aromatic rice are beautifully garnished with mint leaves, shredded green papaya, and pickled vegetables.

 Chicken Rice in Hội An - Photo: @bb_foodie09